NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 These cast doubts about the Prophet's mental sanity, moral character, and intellect.
 Stories claiming that he married a child, committed genocide, was a sexual fiend, abused women, cursed orphans, and tortured people serves to erase his righteous walk as a follower of Isa (peace be upon him) and make him a pawn used by a political empire built on the promotion of ungodly vices.

-Through these, a new unflattering image of Muhammad was constructed—one that served empire, not revelation.
+Through these, a new unflattering image of Muhammad was constructed — one that served empire, not revelation.

 ---